CreepersNeedHugs01/Lawful-Rules/Rules.md

-## Rules for the "Lawful" speedrunning category extension.
+## Rules for the "Lawful" speedrunning category extension:

 ### 1: No theft.
-It is considered theft if you do any of the following:
+It is committing theft if you do any of the following:

   1,1: Take items out of chests at Villages